AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 The Assets API allows you to create, read, update, and delete assets.

 The asset feature supports the HTTP entity tag (ETag) and If-Match for conditional requests.
-When a `GET` call is performed, the HTTP response header will include an Etag which indicates what version of the asset resource will be retrieved.
+When a `GET` call is performed, the HTTP response header includes an Etag which indicates what version of the asset resource will be retrieved.

-See [Asset and AssetType Access Control API](xref:AssetOrAssetTypeAccessControlAPI), [Asset Centric API](xref:AssetCentricDataAPI), and [Assets Search API](xref:AssetsSearchAPI) for additional API details.
+See [Asset and AssetType Access Control API](xref:AssetOrAssetTypeAccessControlAPI), [Asset Centric Data API](xref:AssetCentricDataAPI), and [Assets Search API](xref:AssetsSearchAPI) for additional API details.

 ####Example
 This is version 7 of this particular asset.